KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_navigation_&_footer.md

     3. Finally, add a `nav` element with the classes **navbar** and **navbar-default** inside the div from step ii.

     4. Save your file and reload it in Google Chrome.
-    >Great but not exciting...
-Where are the navigation pieces?
-We'll add the navigation links in Part 11: Anchors!
+    {% hint style='info' %}Nothing to see here.
+How does a user move around?
+We'll add the navigation links in Part 11: Anchors!{% endhint %}

-2. Next comes the footer.
+2. Next add a footer.

     1. Add another `div.row` just inside the closing `</body>` tag